epochiiits/Epoch-Projects/README.md

 1. **InsurePredict AI** - A Machine Learning Model Designed to Predict the Likelihood of Customers leaving an Insurance Provider.
 2. **Assistify AI** - An AI-powered digital agent designed to resolve customer issues, enhance user experiences, and reduce operational costs.
+3. **Goal Forge** - An AI-powered productivity platform that helps users set goals, break them into manageable tasks, and track progress effectively.